Adredes-weslee/General-Assembly-Singapore-DSI-Labs/09_02-lab-neural-network-applied/README.md

-# Please note that train.csv and test.csv have not been uploaded to this repository due to the large file size
+# Please note that train.csv and test.csv have not been uploaded to this repository due to the large file size.

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Applied Neural Network Lab: Digit Recognition